metablaster/WindowsFirewallRuleset/README.md

 needs or contribution.
 - If you get VSCode, you'll also need PowerShell extension for code navigation and PowerShell specific features.
-- To navigate and edit code with VSCode, `PSScriptAnalyzer` is recommended otherwise editing experience\
+- To navigate and edit code with VSCode, `PSScriptAnalyzer` is recommended otherwise editing experience may behave really odd due to other project settings.
-may behave really odd due to other project settings.
+- Hardware requirements are min.
+8GB of memory and SSD drive to work on project, otherwise to just apply rules to your personal firewall less than that should work just fine!

 ## I don't meet the requirements